phpDocumentor/Reflection/README.md

     include 'vendor/autoload.php';

-Once that is done you can use the `createIntance()` method of the `\phpDocumentor\Reflection\Php\ProjectFactory` class to instantiate a new project factory and pre-configure it with sensible defaults.
+Once that is done you can use the `createInstance()` method of the `\phpDocumentor\Reflection\Php\ProjectFactory` class to instantiate a new project factory and pre-configure it with sensible defaults.
+Optional you can specify the parser version that shall be used as an argument of `createInstance()`.
+By default the php7 parser is prefered.
+And php5 is used as a fallback.
+See the [documentation of phpparser] for more info.

     $projectFactory = \phpDocumentor\Reflection\Php\ProjectFactory::createInstance();